redkit7ca/ohanna/README.md

 # ohannas - Coderbyte Task
-The application aims to create a phonebook application in NodeJS and deploy it as a web application with Docker engine.
+The project aims to create a phonebook application with using React and deploy it as a web application with Docker engine.

 Configured a Dockerfile
 Port set and run as 3000 in Dockerfile to expose from local or VM.